Matisse show in Paris reveals his obsessive nature

 In 1945, as the exhibition shows, Matisse displayed six of his finished works in a gallery in Paris, alongside framed photographs of their previous stages, showing the genesis of the work and the complexity behind the apparent ease.

-Debray attributes the rare honesty to the artist’s need for validation after the 1905 Autumn Salon in Paris, where the violent colors of works such as his “Open Window” and “Woman with a Hat” earned him and fellow artists the derogatory nickname “fauves” or “wild beasts.”
+Debray attributes the rare honesty to the artist’s need for validation after the 1905 Autumn Salon in Paris, where the violent colours of works such as his “Open Window” and “Woman with a Hat” earned him and fellow artists the derogatory nickname “fauves” or “wild beasts”.

 “He was considered a bit of a joker and there was a real scandal.
 Maybe (fellow artist Marcel) Duchamp would have loved it, but Matisse wasn’t like that and he kept trying to explain himself, to be taken seriously,” Debray told Reuters.